anujshah1003/Real_time_Object_detection_TF/README.md

 This is an implementation of tensor flow object detection API for running it in Real time through Webcam

 Download the object_recognition_detection.zip

-for running the object detection on image files run the object_detection_tutorial.py for running the object detection in realtime with web camera run the object_detection_webcam.py
+For running the object detection on image files run the object_detection_tutorial.py

+For running the object detection in realtime with web camera run the object_detection_webcam.py